TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Related Works

 \section{Related Works}

 We present a short overview of relevant related works.

-\paragraph{Multi‑Turn Agent RL Frameworks.} There are many practical frameworks to train multi-turn RL agents in diverse environments.
-For example, Agent Lightning \cite{luo2025agentlightningtrainai} and AgentGym‑RL \cite{xi2025agentgymrltrainingllmagents} provides decoupled training systems and modular pipelines, building on AgentGym \cite{xi2024agentgymevolvinglargelanguage} which only primarily focuses on environment diversity and data collection.
-SkyRL \cite{cao2025skyrlagentefficientrltraining} offers a full-stack library for tool-use agents, utilizing asynchronous weight updates to maximize troughput.
-Similarly, slime \cite{slime_github} decouples training from rollouts by connecting Megatron with SGLang, specifically targeting high-performance scaling for multi-turn RL.
-RAGEN/StarPO \cite{wang2025ragenunderstandingselfevolutionllm} provides a trajectory‑level RL formulation and documents instability patterns; StarPO‑S \cite{wang2025ragenunderstandingselfevolutionllm} mitigates collapse via instance filtering (retain top‑p\% most‑uncertain prompts, measured by reward‑std across repeated rollouts) and gradient shaping.
-Agent Lightning \cite{luo2025agentlightningtrainai} and AgentGym‑RL \cite{xi2025agentgymrltrainingllmagents} provide decoupled training systems and modular pipelines across environments and RL algorithms.
-TSR is orthogonal: we upgrade the rollout generator with per‑turn search; the optimizer, loss, and framework remain unchanged.
-We also adopt instance filtering from \cite{wang2025ragenunderstandingselfevolutionllm} as a separate stabilizer in our experiments, but our key novelty is trajectory search within the training rollout loop.
+\paragraph{Multi‑Turn Agent RL Frameworks.} Recent works have developed practical frameworks for training multi-turn LLM agents across diverse environments.
+Agent Lightning~\citep{luo2025agentlightningtrainai} and AgentGym-RL~\citep{xi2025agentgymrltrainingllmagents} provide decoupled training systems and modular pipelines, building on AgentGym~\citep{xi2024agentgymevolvinglargelanguage}, which focuses primarily on environment diversity and data collection.
+SkyRL \citep{cao2025skyrlagentefficientrltraining} offers a full-stack library for tool-use agents with asynchronous weight updates to maximize throughput.
+Similarly, slime \citep{slime_github} decouples training from rollouts by connecting Megatron with SGLang, specifically targeting high-performance scaling for multi-turn RL.
+RAGEN (StarPO)~\citep{wang2025ragenunderstandingselfevolutionllm} provides a trajectory-level RL formulation and documents instability patterns such as the Echo Trap, while StarPO-S mitigates collapse via instance filtering and gradient shaping.
+TSR is orthogonal to these systems: it upgrades the rollout generator with per-turn search, while leaving the optimizer, loss, and training framework unchanged.
+We also adopt instance filtering from RAGEN as a separate stabilizer in our experiments, but our main contribution is search-guided rollout generation within the training loop.

+\paragraph{Search-Guided Policy Improvement and Expert Iteration.} TSR is conceptually related to Expert Iteration~\citep{anthony2017thinkingfastslowdeep}, where tree search acts as a slow expert that improves upon the current apprentice policy, and the neural network then generalizes the improved plans back into a fast policy.
+This search-and-distillation view also underlies AlphaZero-style~\citep{silver2017masteringchessshogiselfplay} policy improvements.
+TSR follows the same high-level principle in the setting of multi-turn LLM-agent RL: search improves the rollout distribution during training, and PPO/GRPO distill the resulting higher-quality behavior back into the policy.
+Unlike classical Expert Iteration, however, TSR does not rely on supervised imitation targets from a separate expert, but uses search-guided rollouts directly inside standard policy gradient training.